-Kilmore is believed to be Victoria’s oldest inland settled town and located in the Heart of Victoria.
-Situated near a gap in the Great Dividing Range, Kilmore is approximately 60km from Melbourne but affords all the luxuries of a small country town.
+Kilmore is believed to be Victoria’s oldest inland settled town and is located at the Heart of Victoria.
+Situated near a gap in the Great Dividing Range, Kilmore is only 60km from Melbourne but offers all the luxuries of a small country town.

 History and Heritage

-Kilmore was originally a stop over town for travellers and cattle driving teams.
-After the trip from Melbourne, the long haul up Pretty Sally Hill meant that both man and beast required rest.
+Kilmore was originally a stop over for travellers and cattle driving teams.
+After the trip up from Melbourne, both man and beast would rest here before commencing the long haul up Pretty Sally Hill.

 Explore the Area

-Being largely settled by Irish tenant farmers, the town has a distinctly Celtic feel making it the ideal home for the annual Celtic Festival.
+Being largely settled by Irish tenant farmers, the town has a distinct Celtic feel making it the ideal home for the annual Celtic Festival.

 This page was last updated on 15 March 2021.